Donders-Institute/bidscoin/docs/workflow.rst

                             (useful for editing e.g. zipped or transferred datasets) -a, --automated       Save the automatically generated bidsmap to disk and without interactively tweaking it with the bidseditor
-      -f, --force           Discard the previously saved bidsmap and log file, instead of re-using them (use this option for a fresh start) --no-update           Do not update any sub-/ses-prefixes in or prepend the sourcefolder name to the
+      -f, --force           Discard the previously saved bidsmap and log file, instead of reusing them (use this option for a fresh start) --no-update           Do not update any sub-/ses-prefixes in or prepend the sourcefolder name to the
                             <<filepath:regex>> expression that extracts the subject/session labels.
 This